rossanthony/scala-SDP2016/cw-one/README.md

 where:

-- L1 is any identier - actually, any sequence of non-whitespace characters.
+- L1 is any identifier - actually, any sequence of non-whitespace characters.
-- Each statement of a program must be labeled with a different identier.
+- Each statement of a program must be labeled with a different identifier.
 - Each of s1, s2, and r is an integer in the range 0. . .
 31 and refers to one of the 32 registers in the machine that executes language SML.

 Here is an example of an SML program to compute factorial 6.